SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 ### Considerations and Known Issues
 Some users may encounter issues with certain dependencies, particularly with ffmpeg and the H264 codec, in specific environments.
 Below are some important considerations:

+- **ffmpeg and H264 Codec Issue - Ubuntu:** If you encounter issues related to ffmpeg and the H264 codec in your Ubuntu OS, you can find a solution [here]([https://stackoverflow.com/questions/tagged/ffmpeg+h264](https://stackoverflow.com/questions/70247344/save-video-in-opencv-with-h264-codec)).
-- **ffmpeg and H264 Codec Issue:** If you encounter issues related to ffmpeg and the H264 codec, you can find a solution on [Stack Overflow](https://stackoverflow.com/questions/tagged/ffmpeg+h264).
+- **ffmpeg and H264 Codec Issue - Windows:** If you encounter issues related to ffmpeg and the H264 codec in you Windows OS, you can find a solution on [here]([https://stackoverflow.com/questions/tagged/ffmpeg+h264](https://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/)).
+-
 ## Run the code
 ```
-#Go into project folder
+# Go into project folder
 cd d4rl_pybullet_dt\code

-#Run the code
+# Run the code
 python main.py
 ```
 ### User Interface Guide